NCIOCPL/wcms-front-end/CancerGov/release_notes/frontend-2018-06-22-page-options.md

 The only notable difference on the site for this release will be in using an email system through cgov vs a mailto link in the vanilla implementation.

 ## Deployment
-Upload all templates, js, and css.
+Upload all templates, js, css, new cdeConfig, and sprite sheet.
 Republish CDE config.
 NCIAnalytics changed, upload to static (handled pre-release)

 ## Content Changes